ArisettyVarunraj/Language-Identification/README.md

 Result files are tab seperated!

-average run time is 10 min!
+Average run time is 10 min!